-It turned out that it is possible to steal confidential data of PC from 'vibration of cooling fan'
+It turns out that it is possible to steal confidential data from a PC using 'cooling fan vibrations'

 Glenn Batuyong